SMC-AAU-CPH/smc-cph.github.io/_posts/2023-08-18-thomaseo-Team-U-first-post.md

 <img src="/assets/image/2023_08_18_thomaseo_individual.jpg" width="30%" />
 ## Tom Oldfield

 Hello!
 My name is Tom Oldfield and I’m a musician from the UK.
 I studied classical cello and use this alongside hardware and modular synthesizers to make ambient, experimental and dance music.
 I like building, experimenting, improvising and finding new ways to interact with technology.
-I am excited to begin my journey in MCT as part of team U!
+I am excited to begin my journey in SMC as part of team U!
 Check out what I'm working on my
 [*website*](https://tomoldfield.com) or follow me on [*Instagram*](https://www.instagram.com/tomoldfieldmusic/).